 Thirty-five years ago today, on March 7, 1965, Alabama State troopers attacked 600 black men, women and children who were marching for their right to vote.
-Armed with nightsticks and tear gas, the troopers turned back the Rev. Martin Luther King, Jr., and others who were marching from Selma to Montgomery.
-Televised images of the brutality shocked the nation and the world and helped spur the 1965 Voting Rights Act and the further breakdown of segregationist laws. [includes rush transcript]
+Armed with nightsticks and tear gas, the troopers turned back the protesters — including Dr. Martin Luther King, Jr. — who were marching from Selma to Montgomery.
+Televised images of the brutality shocked the nation and the world and helped spur the 1965 Voting Rights Act and the further breakdown of segregationist laws.

-Thousands gathered this Sunday with President Clinton and the Rev. Jesse Jackson to commemorate the march.
+Thousands gathered this Sunday with President Clinton and Rev. Jesse Jackson to commemorate the march.
 Last year, Democracy Now! technical director Errol Maitland spoke with Joanne Bland, resident historian of the Voting Rights Museum in Selma.
-They were at the foot of the Edmund Pettus Bridge, which became an icon of the civil rights movement.
+They were at the foot of the Edmund Pettus Bridge, which became an icon of the civil rights movement. [includes rush transcript]

 AMY GOODMAN: Thirty-five years ago today, on March 7th, 1965, Alabama state troopers attacked 600 black men, women and children as they marched for their right to vote.
 The sheriff’s deputies and state troopers used nightsticks and tear gas on the marchers led by the Reverend Martin Luther King, as they tried to make their way from Selma to Montgomery.
 Televised images of the brutality shocked the nation and helped spur the 1965 Voting Rights Act.
 Thousands gathered on Sunday with President Clinton and the Reverend Jesse Jackson to commemorate the march.